-Eat Local Month 2023
+Eat Local Month 2024

-WHO: Locally owned independent restaurants, grocers, farmers markets, and local food non-profits.
+Who: Locally owned independent restaurants, grocers, farmers markets, and local food non-profits.

-WHAT: Annual campaign to spotlight locally produced food through events, menus, and deals.
+What: Annual campaign to spotlight locally produced food through events, menus, and deals.

-WHERE: La Plata County and the 4 surrounding counties.
+Where: La Plata County and the 4 surrounding counties.
 Ingredients are considered “local” if sourced within a 100-mile radius.

-WHY: To create deeper connections with people and their food system, to support local farmers, and to better our community.
+Why: To create deeper connections with people and their food system, to support local farmers, and to better our community.

 GET INVOLVED